 Wat Doi Kham is a temple situated behind the royal floral gardens

-and not that far off from the city center.
+and not that far off from the city centre.
 This is an important place of

 worship and the highlight for any visitor is the giant seated Buddha as